 The Latest: Trump supporters, opponents clash in California

+Serenity Jackson, 21, right, challenges and taunts supporters of President Trump at the event.
 Jackson, of Oklahoma City, was part of a small group who showed up to speak against President Trump.
-Many waving American ... .

 Comments